chenshaw1999/CNIPA-Crawler/README.md

 ### 2.2.
 A CNIPA account

-You must have a account before run this web crawler

-And you can create a account from [here](http://pss-system.cnipa.gov.cn/sipopublicsearch/portal/uiregister-showRegisterPage.shtml, 'link')
+You must have a account before run this web crawler (Create a account from [here](http://pss-system.cnipa.gov.cn/sipopublicsearch/portal/uiregister-showRegisterPage.shtml 'link'))
 ```python
 driver = get_driver(username = "", password = "")
 ```

+And you need to fill the verification code into your jupyter notebook

 ### 2.2.
 Usage